chs8691/pendel/README.md

 ![Canvas](/documentation/canvas.png)

-To see the plugin in action, visit the page 'Leinwand' at my Pendel Blog on http://earls5.uber.space/pendel
+To see the plugin in action, visit the page 'Leinwand' at my Blog on [http://earls5.uber.space/pendel](https://kollegen.uber.space/pendel/)

 ## Installation
 Precondition for using this plugin is an existing Wordpress installation and ftp access to the web content.
 The **theme** resonar must be used.
 If you want to use another theme, than you must write your own child theme.